Click on button above to view PA Watches/Warnings/Special Wx Statements.

 THURSDAY

-Mostly cloudy with a chance of rain and snow.
-Highs in the lower 40s.
-Chance of precipitation 50 percent.
+Partly sunny with a chance of showers and thunderstorms.
+Highs in the upper 60s.
+Chance of rain 30 percent.

 12-48 Hr Surface Forecast Maps, TWC 4-Panel Surface Forecast, Fire Danger, Day 1 Precip, Day 2 Precip, Days 1-5 Precip, Severe Weather Pot.-Day 1, Day 2